 9 Times Deaf People Dominated 2019

-From the premiere of Switched at Birth to Nyle DiMarco’s historic America’s Next Top Model and Dancing with the Stars wins, deaf people, and by default American Sign Language, have become increasingly mainstream.
-2019 is a defining year for deaf progress.
+From the premiere of the TV show Switched at Birth to Nyle DiMarco’s historic America’s Next Top Model and Dancing with the Stars wins, Deaf people, and by default American Sign Language, have become increasingly mainstream.
+2019 is a defining year for Deaf progress.

-At the close of this transformative decade, #deaftalent has captured more of the national spotlight than ever before.
-Some of our favorite deaf moments of the year are:
+At the close of this transformative decade, Deaf people have captured more of the national spotlight than ever before.
+Some of our favorite Deaf moments of the year are:

 Deaf gamer makes eSport Herstory